Risk and assessment scoring configuration in Risk Manager

 Process

-You open the Risk Manager app, click Settings in the left panel, and click Scoring.
+Open the Risk Manager app, and navigate to Scoring (Settings > Scoring).
 The Assessment score configuration page opens.

-• In the Assessment Level Output section, click Edit.
+1. In the Assessment Level Output section, select Edit.

-• In the Output field dropdown, select Inherent Risk Score.
+2. From the Output field list, select Inherent Risk Score.

 Note